 These areas of the Middlebury College Handbook include the policies themselves as well as information about filing policy violation complaints.

 The Collection Development policy of Middlebury College Library furnishes general written guidelines that relate the Library's collection development efforts to the needs and interests of the Middlebury College community.
 Because it is the College's chief provider of books, maps, serials, government documents, microforms, bibliographic databases, and other materials, the Library's central purpose is to support first the teaching and learning activities that uphold the curriculum and second the research and service responsibilities of the College.

-This policy outlines the written management guidelines for the continued growth and maintenance of Middlebury College's Music Collection and is a supplement to the Middlebury College LIS Collection Development Policy.
-By articulating the collection goals and policies, this document helps to ensure that the music collection supports the needs of the community.
+This policy outlines the written guidelines for the continued growth and maintenance of Middlebury College's music collection and is a supplement to the Middlebury College Library Collection Development Policy.
+By articulating the collection goals and policies, this document helps to ensure that the music collection supports the needs of the College community.
 The policy acknowledges the music collection's distinct roles in:

 Many members of the Middlebury community have questions about the sharing of music and movies in digital format over the Internet.
 These policies and procedures describe how Middlebury College handles alleged copyright violations concerning file sharing.
 You should understand the risks of certain types file sharing given potential legal action.

 Vice presidents, deans, chairs, program directors, and heads of administrative departments are appointed by the president and continue in office at the pleasure of the president.
 In normal cases, such appointments are for a specified term, regularly from three to five years.
 Appointments take effect on July 1 and continue until June 30 of the year of termination.

 a.
 Associate Appointment